RUG-DCC-Research-Software/introduction_to_git_github/README.md

     `git graph` extension is installed on VS Code

 ### Steps
-1) On the GitHub repository click on the green drop down menu on the right called <> Code.
+1) On the GitHub repository click on the green drop down menu on the right called <Code>.
 2) Copy the HTTPS addres of the repository to clone
 3) On your terminal in VS Code, to a directory of your choice, clone this repository by running the following command: